 3.)
 Other equivalent experience will be considered an asset (e.g. sponsored training initiatives such as AFCOOP’s Film 5 Program, National Screen Institute, Canadian Film Centre Producers Lab, CMPA / Telefilm Producer Mentorship programs, etc.) Please identify this experience in your application.

 1.)
-Resume/bio of applicant.
+Resume/CV of applicant.

-3.)
-A project short synopsis (50-60 words) and long synopsis (350-400 words).
+a.
+Project short synopsis (50-60 words) and long synopsis (350-400 words).

-5.)
-The project genre (e.g. drama, documentary, comedy) and format (e.g. film, TV, short form, long form, web series, digital).
+c.
+Project genre (e.g. drama, documentary, comedy) and format (e.g. film, TV, web series, digital, etc.).

 2.)
 Established Producers